DrPhilippBillion/ONE-Record-Testbench/UseCase definitions.md

 }
 ```

-### Step 2.2 Shipper sends notification about the ceration of the Piece to Forwarder's callback endpoint
+### Step 2.2 Shipper sends notification about the creation of the Piece to Forwarder's callback endpoint
 #### Todos

 #### Issues